-“Franklin Law is for those of us who have never wanted a seat at the table.
-It is for those of us who want to re-envision what the table should look like.
+“Franklin Law is for those of us who have never wanted a seat at their table.
+It is for those of us who want to re-envision what the table should look like, feel like, and represent.
 It is for those of us who are committed to building a table of our own that reflects and serves those from our working communities.”

 Ron Franklin, Founder of Franklin Law

 If you are still interested in applying for a position, please send a cover letter and resume to our office at email@example.com.
-Law students interested in working at Franklin Law should take a moment to read Professor Quigley’s article, Letter to a Law Student interested in Social Justice, before applying.
+Students interested in working at Franklin Law should take a moment to read Professor Quigley’s article, Letter to a Law Student interested in Social Justice, before applying.